python/cpython/Doc/library/ctypes.rst

 Calling functions with your own custom data types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can also customize ``ctypes`` argument conversion to allow instances of your own classes be used as function arguments. ``ctypes`` looks for an :attr:`_as_parameter_` attribute and uses this as the function argument.
+You can also customize :mod:`ctypes` argument conversion to allow instances of your own classes be used as function arguments.  :mod:`ctypes` looks for an :attr:`_as_parameter_` attribute and uses this as the function argument.
 Of course, it must be one of integer, string, or unicode::

    >>> class Bottles(object):